dustedmtl/lastu/README.md

 Properties can be queried for lemmas, form or 'non-words' (i.e. words that are not proper Finnish).

 Supported output formats are CSV, TSV and Excel (xlsx).
-The data can also be copied to clipboard.
+The data can also be copied to the clipboard.

 ## Documentation